phalcon/documentation/docs/api/phalcon_acl.md

 Allow access to a role on a component.
 You can use `*` as wildcard

+A `*` role is an eager snapshot: it expands to the roles that exist when `allow()` is called, so roles added afterwards do not inherit the grant.

 ```php
 // Allow access to guests to search on customers
 $acl->allow("guests", "customers", "search");